Zearin/textmate_wiki/Hidden-Settings.md

 ## Controlling Font Smoothing

 Font smoothing refers to sub-pixel anti-alias on LCD screens.
-The algorithm Apple uses make light text on dark backgrounds look bolder than the same text on a bright background.
+The algorithm Apple uses will often make light text on dark backgrounds appear bolder than the same text on a bright background.

-For this reason TextMate disable font smoothing when using dark themes and the user is on a high-DPI display (retina Mac).
+For this reason TextMate disables font smoothing when using dark themes and the user is on a high-DPI display (retina Mac).

 You can control the behavior with: